 Unknown author / Public domain

-As more people took up the sport, kits were sold by sports outfitters but there was a limited choice of colours and styles.
+More people started taking up the sport so sports outfitters started selling kits.
+However, they offered a limited choice of colours and styles.
 Your main choices would have been a single colour, a hooped design, or a halved design.
-Confusingly, the half-shirt design was often referred to as “quarters” and the term “harlequin” was used to describe the pattern we now call “quartered”.
+Confusingly, people often referred to the half-shirt design as “quarters” and used the term “harlequin” was to describe the pattern we now call “quartered”.
 Vertical stripes did not appear until around 1883 when the term “shirts” also appeared for the first time.

 The Blackburn Olympic FC, 1883